 Lastly, I want to mention biodegradable items.
 This is a bit of an odd one in that biodegrading is exactly what happens in your composter.
 You might see one of two words on packaging in particular – compostable and biodegradable.
-Compostable means that you can add it to your home compost and it will degrade and break down like the other things within a specific time-frame.
+Compostable means that you can add it to your home compost and it will degrade and break down like other things within a specific time frame.
 Biodegradable however means that although it will break down it can take a lot longer, like 100 years, and sometimes produces toxins as it does so.
-You are best to put biodegradable labelled items in your organic bin for collection by the professionals.
+You are best to put biodegradable labelled items in your organic bin for collection by professionals.

-For a basic introduction to commercial scale composting, check out this here link: Food Waste – how is it recycled I hope that you’ve been encouraged to boost your composting efforts now!
+For a basic introduction to commercial-scale composting, check out this here link: Food Waste – how is it recycled I hope that you’ve been encouraged to boost your composting efforts now!

 Read our blog Recipe for Regeneration: Compost to find out more about compost.